 The fact is that routines create freedom for us, and even more than that, they create more time for us.
 Here’s how it works: there are things that have to happen each day/week in a family’s life like grocery shopping, making meals, doing laundry, and managing school papers–not having a schedule regarding when I get them done does not make these responsibilities go away.
 Once I accepted this, I saw the light that calendaring in those tasks significantly reduces mental noise, decision fatigue, and overwhelm around when and how I should do these tasks.

 And it makes the times I’m not doing those tasks feel freer because I’m not cluttering my mind with wondering when I will do them.
 It gives me more free time because I’m not wasting time working haphazardly but rather, intentionally.
-Working smarter, not harder = more freedom, more time.
+Working smarter, not harder means more freedom, more time.
 Thanks, systems.

 Organizing Myth #4: Just because I care about organization, I will be organized